DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Gas Fees: Are They Deductible?

-Gas Fees as Part of Cost Basis
+Gas Fees as Cost Basis

-Gas Fees as Part of Proceeds
+Gas Fees as Reduced Proceeds

 Gas fees paid when selling or disposing of an asset can generally be deducted from the proceeds, reducing your capital gain.

-Gas Fees for DeFi Activities
+Gas Fees for Protocol Interactions

-These fees are less clear.
+Gas fees paid for actions like approving tokens, depositing into protocols, or claiming rewards are less clear.
 They may be:

 Staking Rewards vs. Lending Interest: Tax Differences